HouseHold/Frontend/README.md

 Frontend Component
 ====================

 With the Frontend you can really use HouseHold.
-It provides full graphical use expirence.
+It provides full graphical use experience.
-Frontend is fully seperated from the HouseHold and it can be replaced with alternative frontend component, if any available.
+Frontend is fully separated from the HouseHold and it can be replaced with alternative frontend component, if any available.

 Resources